CloudCannon/Hugo-conf-2022/content/_index.md

         description: "A quick guide to setting up PurgeCSS with\_PostCSS to automatically optimize the CSS on your site by only including the classes that you use."
         speakers:
           - speaker: 2016b95f-88ad-4c54-9c07-02cc8d9a03f6
+      - time_string:
+        type: Workshop
+        title: >-
+          Editing Hugo live in the browser: how to bring page-building workflows to your Hugo sites with Bookshop
+        description: >-
+          This workshop will demonstrate how to add Bookshop, a component development workflow for static websites, to a Hugo site.

+          Bookshop helps you develop and reuse components across your site, browse a local component library, and create a rich live-editing experience in the browser.
+Most importantly, Bookshop works with Hugo templates, improving your DX while shipping a #leanweb to your users.
+        speakers:
+          - speaker: edf5bbc1-6d08-4861-b6f1-bf5b21682a5f
+      - time_string:
+        type: Workshop
+        title: How to Achieve Perfect Google Lighthouse Scores Using Hugo
+        description: >-
+          I will provide a step by step breakdown on how to find the easter egg in Google Lighthouse when you achieve perfect scores by using Hugo.
+        speakers:
+          - speaker: 0f5d9642-5901-4193-8a51-0ee3b25859d7
   - _bookshop_name: sections/speakers
   - _bookshop_name: sections/hexagon-group
     hexagons: